The Commonplace

 0.5

 Measurement reliability and validity were established through Cronbach's alpha and principal component analysis.
-Other positive high measurement reliability/validity
+Other positive measurement reliability/validity

 n=400